Exact, Nonparametric Sensitivity Analysis for Observational Studies of Contingency Tables: Appendix F. Simulation Results

-We now examine the empirical rejection rate under the setup that \(w = 0\) in the linear-by-linear association model.
-It is important to note that setting \(w = 0\) does not correspond to Fisher's sharp null hypothesis, which is how we obtain our worst-case p-value from.
-One key distinction is that, under Fisher's sharp null, the outcome margins remain fixed across Monte Carlo iterations, whereas under the null \(w = 0\), the outcome margins are not fixed.
-Instead, the condition \(w = 0\) implies only that there is no average interaction between treatment and outcome levels.
+We now examine empirical rejection rates under the setting $\beta = 0$ in the linear-by-linear association model in Section 5 of the main text.
+Importantly, $\beta = 0$ does not correspond to Fisher's sharp null hypothesis, which is the basis for our exact worst-case p-value calculation.
+The key distinction is that, under Fisher's sharp null, the outcome margins remain fixed across Monte Carlo iterations, whereas under $\beta = 0$, the outcome margins vary.
+In other words, $\beta = 0$ implies only that there is no average interaction between treatment and outcome levels.

-The simulations presented here serve to illustrate the connection between Fisher's sharp null hypothesis and the notion of no average treatment effect, and allows a more flexible framework of testing.
-We do not report the empirical size of tests under Fisher’s sharp null, where treatments are permuted while outcomes are held fixed to generate the null distribution.
-In such cases, size control is already guaranteed by the exactness of the tests.
+These simulations illustrate the connection between Fisher's sharp null hypothesis and the notion of no average treatment effect, thereby providing a more flexible framework for evaluating test size.
+We do not report the empirical size of tests under Fisher’s sharp null, since in that setting size control is already guaranteed by the exactness of the procedures.